Dedicated to finding solutions that solve drug problems and prevent prison time.

 Drug crimes carry serious consequences for your future regardless of the drug type or quantity.
 Some drug offenses can impact your employment and educational prospects.
 Do not gamble with your future.
 Get the legal representation you need today.

-At Troxell Law, our drug crimes attorneys will vigorously defend you against any drug offense and offer you practical, honest advice about proceeding with your case.
-Call our Garfield County office now to schedule your case assessment and get your questions answered by a compassionate, knowledgeable professional you can trust.
+At Troxell Law, our Garfield County drug crimes lawyers will vigorously defend you against any drug offense and offer you practical, honest advice about proceeding with your case.
+Contact our Garfield County office now to schedule your case assessment and get your questions answered by a compassionate, knowledgeable professional you can trust.